AnyDSL/half/README.txt

 result is at most 0.5 ULP (unit in the last place) for rounding to nearest and less than 1 ULP for all other rounding modes.
 This holds for all the operations required by the IEEE 754 standard and many more.
-Specifically the following functions might exhibit a deviation from the correctly rounded result by 1 ULP for a select few input values: 'expm1', 'log1p', 'pow', 'atan2', 'erf', 'erfc', 'lgamma', 'tgamma' (for more details see the documentation of the individual functions).
+Specifically the following functions might exhibit a deviation from the correctly rounded exact result by 1 ULP for a select few input values: 'expm1', 'log1p', 'pow', 'atan2', 'erf', 'erfc', 'lgamma', 'tgamma' (for more details see the documentation of the individual functions).
 All other functions and operators are always exact to rounding or independent of the rounding mode altogether.

 The increased IEEE-conformance and cleanliness of this implementation comes with a certain performance cost compared to doing computations and mathematical